Cogitri/cogitri.dev/content/posts/12-fedora-toolbox.md

 Since I'm using the VSCode flatpak I have to use the VSCode Remote extension to access my Toolbox container.
 To do that we have to install a SSH server into our container.
-We can do that by adding the following lines to our Dockerfile:
+You can do that by adding `openssh-server` to your `extra-packages`.
+Afterwards, you can configure the server by adding the following lines to our Dockerfile:

 ```
 RUN printf "Port 2222\nListenAddress localhost\nPermitEmptyPasswords yes\n" >> /etc/ssh/sshd_config \